 When you’re using this technique, please make sure you are not stepping forward or backward.
-When you step forward or backward, you change the focusing distance and this will result in a blurry photo.
-Only move your camera up, down or sideways after you lock in your focus.
+When you step forward or backward, you change the focusing distance, resulting in a blurry photo.
+Only move your camera up, down, or sideways after you lock in your focus.

 Another possible reason that you get blurry pictures is that your shutter speed is too low.
-This will be even magnified when you’re not steady in holding your camera when taking a picture or your object is moving too fast.
+This will be even magnified when you’re not steady holding your camera when taking a picture of your object is moving too fast.